5G - The next generation of Mobile Broadband

 5G has been allocated (and continues to be allocated) spectrum in a number of ranges, low, mid and high frequencies, because of the variety of use cases.
 In the US, there are 3 major areas.

-Each country allocates has different ranges available, but the use cases dictate that there will be some available spectrum across similar ranges.
+Internationally, each country allocates independently, and thus utilizes different available ranges, but the use cases dictate that there will be some available spectrum within certain general ranges.